openwi-re/editions/024/edition.md

 [What Putin Really Wants](https://www.theatlantic.com/magazine/archive/2018/01/putins-game/546548/) // Russia's strongman president has many Americans convinced of his manipulative genius.
 He's really just a gambler who won big.

-[Trump will personally save up to $15m under tax bill, analysis finds](https://www.theguardian.com/us-news/2017/dec/20/trump-tax-bill-savings-analysis) // Jared Kushner will save up to $12m, while five other members of Trump’s inner circle will also see benefits worth millions of dollars
+[Trump will personally save up to $15m under tax bill, analysis finds](https://www.theguardian.com/us-news/2017/dec/20/trump-tax-bill-savings-analysis) // Jared Kushner will save up to $12m, while five other members of Trump’s inner circle will also see benefits worth millions of dollars.

 [Can Trump Be Sued for Defamation?](http://www.motherjones.com/politics/2017/12/can-trump-be-sued-for-defamation/) // His lawyers say no, but the Supreme Court says yes—and so did Kellyanne Conway's husband.